 Lake Pointe provides onsite, Christ-centered professional counseling.
 Both male and female counselors are available.
 Counseling is offered for adults, adolescents and children.
-Fees are significantly lower when compared to comparable services in our community.
+Fees are significantly lower than comparable services in our community.
 All counseling is confidential.
-For more information, visit lakepointe.org and click the "Counseling Center" link.
-To schedule an appointment, call 469-698-2250, weekdays from 8 am - 4 pm.
+For more information, visit lakepointe.org/counseling, or call 469.698.2250.